Visiting Artists Program

 This student-run program brings an outstanding roster of local, national and international artists to PAFA each semester for lectures, critiques, and workshops.
 The program exposes students and the public to a range of artistic approaches, and fosters discussion about contemporary art and ideas.

-All lectures are free and take place in PAFA's Historic Landmark Building, 12 - 1 p.m.
+All lectures are free and take place in the Hamilton Auditorium of PAFA's Historic Landmark Building, 5 - 6 p.m.

-Below is the spring 2018 lineup.
+Below is the Summer 2018 lineup.
 For an archive of past Visiting Artists Program participants, click here.

 Kara Rooney is a Brooklyn-based artist and critic working in performance, sculpture and new media installation.
 Her visual work has been widely exhibited in international and domestic venues.

 Lucy Kim is a visual artist who received her BFA in Painting from RISD in 2001 and her MFA in Painting and Printmaking from the Yale School of Art in 2007.

 Paul Anthony Smith

 Paul Anthony Smith makes paintings and photo collages known as picotage that questions the potential of a photo to retain and tell the truth of one’s past.